-I started the week by setting some ground rules.
+I started my plastic-free week by setting some ground rules.
 If perishables already in the house had single-use plastic as part of the packaging then I could use them.
+Anything that is recycled kerbside will also be ok, as long as I recycle them.
 Food waste is something that I studied at university and although a separate problem it is also a big environmental concern.
-Anything that is recycled kerbside will also be ok, as long as I recycle them.

 My strategy so far has been avoidance, whilst I have also been researching materials of products and figuring things out.